Tumbler Ridge: Culture, recreation and media

-Tumbler Ridge has one newspaper published in the community, the locally owned and operated Tumbler Ridgelines.
-It started after the publisher of the Tumbler Ridge News (formerly Community Connections) died in 2017.
-The Tumbler Ridge Observer formerly covered the town and was published by the Peace River Block Daily News in Dawson Creek.
-No radio station, or television station broadcasts from the town but there are local repeaters for stations from larger centres.

 Government and politics

 The District of Tumbler Ridge's council-manager form of municipal government is headed by a mayor (who also represents Tumbler Ridge on the Peace River Regional District's governing board) and a six-member council; these positions are subject to at-large elections every four years.
 Keith Bertrand was elected mayor on October 21, 2018, succeeding one-term mayors Don McPherson (2014-2018), Darwin Wren (2011-2014) and Larry White (2008-2011), who had all succeeded long-time mayor Mike Caisley.
 Residents of the District also elect one school trustee to School District 59.

 For representation in the Legislative Assembly of British Columbia, Tumbler Ridge is part of the Peace River South electoral district which has been represented by Mike Bernier of the BC Liberal Party since 2013.
 Prior to Bernier, the riding was represented by Blair Lekstrom who was elected in the 2001 provincial election, with 72% support from the town's polls and re-elected in 2005 with 64% and in 2009 with 70% support.
 Before Lekstrom, Peace River South was represented by Jack Weisgerber as a member of the Social Credit Party of British Columbia (1986–1994) and Reform Party of British Columbia (1994–2001).
 In 1996, as leader of the Reform Party, Weisgerber won re-election despite the Tumbler Ridge polls placing him second to the New Democratic Party candidate.

 Federally, Tumbler Ridge is in the Prince George—Peace River—Northern Rockies riding, represented in the House of Commons of Canada by Conservative Party Member of Parliament Bob Zimmer.
 Before Zimmer, who was elected in May 2011, the riding was represented by Jay Hill since 1993.
 The riding was represented by Frank Oberle of the Progressive Conservative Party from 1972 to 1993.
 Oberle served as Canada's Minister of Science and Technology in 1985 and Minister of Forestry in 1989.